juliengan/PropertyValueRequestsInsights/README.md

 ## 2. Explore and Process : Data cleaning, pre-processing, transformation and enrichment

+I load the csv files in dataframes

 I had first to preprocess the dataframes by dropping all empty columns as welle as drop missing information in some rows.

 Thanks to pandas_profilling, I was able to see the high correlations variables have between each other and extract that visually with plots using streamlit in python.

+I sort the date_mutation after converting it into datetime type and I set it a the index of the dataframe, especially useful to interpret the line charts (evolution of valeur fonciere, surface réelle bâtie and surface terrain)

 ## 3. Data visualization : visual representation and analysis through different axes and aggregations
 ## 4. Insights extraction to support analytical findings and decision making